AveryData/AveryData.github.io/_learning/classification.md

 ---

 ## Classifying
+What class or group does a sample belong to?
+If we had to label this sample, what would the label be?

 This is a supervised learning method in which we have a matrix with labels to train our model.

 It is similar to clustering, but clustering is unsupervised and hence contains no labels.
 Clustering wants to find inherent structures within a data set.
 Classification solves I have a new point and don't know where it belongs, use the past history to determine where it best fits.

 ## Things you can classify
+- Spam or not spam?
+- Sentiment Analysis (is this tweet positive, negative, or neutral)
+- Is this face a baby, middle-aged, or old
 - Anything that has groups
 - Cats from dogs
 - Different type of flowers
+- Is this news article politics, sports, pop culture?
 - Different types of customers
 - Different flavors or scents
 - Is this tumor malignant or benign?